The Best Metrics to Measure a Content Website's Success

 Measure user engagement with your content by tracking metrics like comments, likes, and social shares.
 High engagement signifies that your content is connecting with your audience and generating interest.

 Determine the lifespan of your content by analyzing its performance over time.
-Understanding content lifespan can help you optimise your content strategy and maximize the return on investment (ROI).
+Understanding content lifespan can help you optimise your content strategy and maximise the return on investment (ROI).

 Social Media Performance